OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 ---

 ## 4.3.
-Runtime model theft
+Direct runtime model theft
 > Category: runtime application security threat
 > Permalink: https://owaspai.org/goto/runtimemodeltheft/

-Impact: Confidentiality breach of model intellectual property.
+Impact: Confidentiality breach of model parameters, which can result in intellectual model theft and/or allowing to perform model attacks on the stolen model that normally would be mitigated by rate limiting, access control, or detection mechanisms.

-Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables, memory or other storage/transfer of  parameter data in the production environment)
+Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables, memory or other storage/transfer of  parameter data in the production environment).
+This is different from [model theft through use](/goto/modeltheftuse/) which goes through a number of steps to steal a model through normal use, hence the use of the word 'direct'.

 **Controls:**